Traced Monads and Hopf Monads: Traced Symmetric Monoidal Categories

 \item[\textbf{[Yanking]:}] For every object $X$, the following equality holds:

 \end{description} For a map $f: A \otimes X \to B \otimes X$, the map $\mathsf{Tr}^X_{A,B}(f): A \to B$ is called the \textbf{trace} of $f$. \end{definition}

 There are numerous interesting examples of traced symmetric monoidal categories in the literature, see \cite[Section 5]{abramsky2002geometry} for a good list of examples.
-In this paper, we will discuss compact closed categories (Section \ref{sec:compactclosed}), whose trace operator captures the trace of matrices from linear algebra, traced Cartesian monoidal categories (Section \ref{carttracesec}), where the trace operator is given by fixed points, and traced coCartesian monoidal categories (Section \ref{coCarttracemonadsec}), whose monoidal product are coproducts and where the trace operator is given by iterations.
+In this paper, we will discuss compact closed categories (Section \ref{sec:compactclosed}), whose trace operator captures the trace of matrices from linear algebra, traced Cartesian monoidal categories (Section \ref{carttracesec}), where the trace operator is given by fixed points, and traced coCartesian monoidal categories (Section \ref{coCarttracemonadsec}), where the trace operator is given by iterations.
 We also consider some concrete examples of traced symmetric monoidal categories in Section \ref{counterexamplesec}.